 Me and Johnny were the only 2 of a team of 11 who refused the offer, in fact, it was pushed on us in a borderline mob rule fashion.
 We both decided with our type-A personalities that it would be cheating and against our moral compass with regards to completing our personal challenge.

 We wanted to suffer (and oh boy did we do that) for the summit without the aid of any transport.

 I’m not going to make that decision for you.
 I have my personal standards and reasons and you have yours, but it’s something to consider if costs are important to you and you’re open to this option.

-There’s also my terrible newbie issues to think about (not having the correct gear) so the chances are your costs will be a lot less than mine, if you’re an experienced climber with correct clothes and equipment knowledge.
+There are also my terrible newbie issues to think about (not having the correct gear) so the chances are your costs will be a lot less than mine, if you’re an experienced climber with the correct clothes and equipment knowledge.

 Climbing Mount Elbrus From The North